alphagov/govuk-developer-docs/source/manual/sentry.html.md

 less noisy, but also has the advantage of marking it as a regression and emailing you if the issue occurs again.

-### Ignoring an issue
+### Archiving (or ignoring) an issue

-When you've identified an issue and written it up as a Trello card, or are actively working on fixing it, it can be unhelpful for the issue to keep accumulating events (and potentially spamming your Slack channel).
-In these cases, you should [comment on the issue][anchor-comment] with a link to your card or PR, then ignore the issue.
+You can "Archive" something for a set period of time - this option used to be called "Ignore" in Sentry.
+Archiving an issue for a set period of time can be useful if you've identified an issue and written it up as a Trello card (or are actively working on fixing it), as it prevents Sentry from accumulating events and potentially spamming your Slack channel.

+In these cases, you should [comment on the issue][anchor-comment] with a link to your card or PR, then archive the issue for a set period .
 You should also set the "Assignee" to yourself.

-You can either click "Ignore" to ignore it permanently, or click the arrow next to it to ignore for a set time, e.g. 1 week.
-You can also un-ignore an issue later.
+You can always un-archive an issue later if needed.

 ### Commenting on an issue